bhushanMahajan460/Pest-Detection--Final_model/README.md

 # **:ear_of_rice:Pest Detection (Team 4)**

 It is an open source colloboration with Omdena algeria chapter.
 A machine learning model that predicts the presence of pests in the crop and suggests the best or requires pesticides to protect the crop.
+Pests are a huge threat!
+Farmers are hard at work however their productivity is reduced due to pests, so this model can be used to identify pests or maybe other use cases involving pest identification.

 <p align="center">
   <img width="600" height="325" src="https://imgs.search.brave.com/I4j3n1p8fvs2zhKhGauvYsvn5x6JrnQLO6fqzTxXmvo/rs:fit:891:225:1/g:ce/aHR0cHM6Ly90c2Uz/Lm1tLmJpbmcubmV0/L3RoP2lkPU9JUC5k/T2FVOHV0Q2c5SG91/TEpwTVR4bDRRSGFE/OCZwaWQ9QXBp">